HPCarey/trekkers/README.md

    **Fix**:
    - After investigating routes and comment forms, I located the problem in the  PostPage.js, so the problem was with the post detail code not the comment form.
-   - I was able to locate the issue by refering back through my original wlakthrough project code for this component.
+   - I was able to locate the issue by refering back through my original walkthrough project code for this component.
    - The variable "post" was missing the property "results" in the usestate hook.
    - It was set to:
    ```